Zahra-Asghari/Zahra-Asghari.github.io/_pages/cv.md

   * Structuring Machine Learning Projects
 * Python Developer
 * SQL Intermediate
+* Web Development

 Publications
 ======
-You can find my publications in details in [My Google Scholar](https://scholar.google.com/citations?user=dH-0GtkAAAAJ&hl=en) and [Publications](https://zahra-asghari.github.io/publications/).
+You can find my publications in detail in [My Google Scholar](https://scholar.google.com/citations?user=dH-0GtkAAAAJ&hl=en) and [Publications](https://zahra-asghari.github.io/publications/).
 * Which are best for successful aging prediction?
 Bagging, boosting, or simple machine learning algorithms?
 * A Systematic Review of the Whale Optimization Algorithm: Theoretical Foundation, Improvements, and Hybridizations
 * An Intelligent Fuzzy System for Diabetes Disease Detection using Harris Hawks Optimization
-* A novel binary horse herd optimization algorithm for feature selection problem
+* A novel binary horse herd optimization algorithm for the feature selection problem
 * Binary starling murmuration optimizer algorithm to select effective features from medical data
 * Prediction of successful aging using ensemble machine learning algorithms
 * A new hybrid feature selection based on Improved Equilibrium Optimization